human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3b_assembly_cleanup_annotation.md

 ```

 **Now view the alignments in IGV**
 1. Open an IGV window as you did above.
-Don't forget to `module load IGV/2.9.4`
+Don't forget to `module load IGV/2.16.1` (we need v 2.14 or greater)
 2. We need to use our assembly as the genome file.
 Do that by clicking the **Genomes** dropdown at the top and then select **Load Genome From File**.
 Navigate to your folder and select the Verkko trio genome that we copied in.
 3. Load the 5mC bam by clicking on the **File** dropdown then selecting **Load From File**
 4. Show the methylation predictions by right clicking on the alignment track and selecting **Color alignments by**, then click **base modifications (5mc)**

 **Explore the data a bit**

 Zoom in on a random region that is a few hundred basepairs in size.
 You can see the methylation levels in the track histogram and in the reads themselves.
 Red is methylated and blue is unmethylated.

 If you are familiar with ONT data already you know that ONT and PacBio have the ability to detect base modifications without any additional steps like bisulfite conversion.
 What we are adding here is the ability to look at methylation in the context of a sample's own assembly.
 Maybe that wouldn't matter if you are looking at regions of the genome which are structurally consistent across samples -- like promoters for well known genes.